Connect with Family Law Attorneys

 At a minimum, people should consult with an experienced divorce attorney before starting their case.
 Use the consultation to learn how Arizona law applies to your case, an appropriate strategy to achieve your end goal, and what pitfalls the attorney may see based on the facts you provide them.
 Be sure to also discuss what options the attorney has to help you along the way.

 Even if you do not intend on hiring the attorney in the traditional full representation role, having an attorney draft your important documents or appear at specific hearings/mediations with you is often more cost effective than people think.
+Contact our office to learn about our legal document preparation services.

 Situations That Make DIY Divorce Easier